1

 Definitions

-The terms defined below will provide a better understanding of firearm injury prevention terminology used throughout the Resource Bank.
+Terms defined to provide a better understanding of firearm injury prevention terminology used throughout the Resource Bank.

 Key terms and phrasesDescription